CodingFlow/rating-service-dotnet/README.md

 ### Dependency Injection Registrations

 Dependency injection registration code will have no logic and focus purely on the sole responsibility of registering dependencies (applying the [single responsiblity principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)).
 Any configuration or setup code should be contained in a type that is then registered with the DI container.
+If the logic is only a more complex registration, it can be extracted into a common extension method or source generator that can be independently tested.

 Following this practice is beneficial since DI registrations do not need traditional unit tests, so it can safely be excluded from code coverage, and can rely instead on validating the dependency graph in a "unit test".